LuBeifang/TGS-comparison-for-bacteria-6mA/README.md

 All figures'code can be found in this git version.
 For example:

-1. Codes are provided and detailed description can be found in Methods section.

-2. Codes for plotting F1 score change curve, PRC, and ROC curve are provided.
+1. Codes for plotting F1 score change curve, PRC, and ROC curve are provided.

+2. Codes for plotting peaks from 6mA-IP-seq are provided.

+3. Codes for plotting methylome are provided.

 #### Showcase of the current